allaptr/geoserver/README.md

 # State Server!

-Given GPS coordinates of a location,the state server tells us in which state, if any, the point is.
+Given GPS coordinates of a location,the state server tells us in which state, if any, the point is located.
 Some simplified geometries are included in https://github.com/allaptr/stateserver/blob/master/cmd/state-server/data/states.json (so greatly simplified,that some of the smaller ones disappear).
-I am planning to improve the states border data in the next release.
+I am planning to update & improve the states border data.
 ## Behavior

   $ ./state-server &